fulldecent/github-pages-template/README.md

 ## Build instructions

-No building is necessary, just access the `sources/` folder using a web browser.
+No building is necessary, just access the `source/` folder using a web browser.
 Also, you may use `php -S localhost:8000` or equivalent to serve your local copy of the website using a computer, then access it using a phone or other device.

 Our validation testing automatically checks for problems on the website before we publish it.
 Run our test suite by doing the following:

- 1. Use the command line and install ruby on your computer (installed by default on macOS and all Linux versions)
+ 1. Use the command line and install `ruby` on your computer (installed by default on macOS and all Linux versions)
  2. `gem install bundler`
  3. `bundle install`
- 4. `rake test`
+ 4. `bundle exec rake test`

+## Deploy instructions

+ 1. `bundle exec rake deploy`

 ## Author